Frequently asked questions

 We welcome global researchers, but access to or use of our tools and data must comply with all applicable laws, rules and regulations.
 In addition, the researcher applicant, and any academic university or institution with which the applicant is affiliated, must not be in a jurisdiction that is the target of sanctions imposed by the United States, United Kingdom, European Union or United Nations.

-No. There are no fees associated with access or computation.
+No. There are no fees associated with access or computation to Meta Content Library web-based interface or the API on the Meta Secure Research Environment.

-How does the application and access process work for researchers who collaborate together or as part of a larger research team?
+How does the application and access process work for users who collaborate together or are part of a larger research team?

 Does Meta place any restrictions on how I can publish with data from the Meta Content Library and API?

-Researchers may publish Research Outputs (such as tables, graphs, and analysis), but may not publish any Confidential Information or Personal Data.
-For publications based solely on Content Library and/or API, Meta will not ask to review research manuscripts prior to publication.
-However, we ask that researchers follow Meta’s attribution guidelines (see Citations) and provide notice upon publishing.
+Research outputs (such as tables, graphs, and analysis) may be published but are subject to obligations and restrictions set forth in the Meta Research Tools Terms and Conditions.
+For publications based solely on Meta Content Library and/or API, Meta will not ask to review research manuscripts prior to publication.
+However, we ask that the Meta attribution guidelines (see Citations) are followed and that notice is provided upon publishing.

 How does Meta define qualified in terms of academic and research institutions?